 What does the evening/weekend commitment look like when school starts?

-The band plays at 6 football games in the fall on Thursday evenings (except one game at Plano West on a Friday).
+The band plays at six football games in the fall on Thursday evenings (except one game at Plano West on a Friday).
 On game days, band students eat dinner (restaurant meals served by the boosters, paid for by parents) after school, load instruments and equipment onto two trucks, then board buses to get to the stadium.
 Students may return to Shepton as late as 11PM.

 Additionally, the band marches in 2 contests on Saturdays in October.
 These are half-day commitments.
 Percussion students also participate in a Saturday drumline competition in late September.